Quantum thermochemical engines: Irreversible thermochemical cycles

 \begin{itemize} \item[$d=2$:] $L_z=\mathcal{O}(\ln V)$ and $L_x\simeq L_y=\mathcal{O}\big(\sqrt{V/\ln V}\big)$, \item[$d=1$:] $L_x=\mathcal{O}\big(V^{\frac{\chi}{\chi+1}}\big)$ and $L_y\sim L_z=\mathcal{O}\big(V^{\frac{1}{2\chi+2}}\big)$ with $\chi\geqslant 1$, i.e., $L_x=\mathcal{O}(L_y L_z)^\chi$, \item[$d=0$:] $L_x\sim L_y\sim L_z=\mathcal{O}\big(\sqrt[3]{V}\big)$. \end{itemize}

-The size scaling of the work and heat corrections in equations \eqref{WC.irr}, \eqref{WM.irr}, and \eqref{QQ.irr} depend on the function $h(\varepsilon)$, and are explicitly computed in Appendix \ref{en.corr} assuming $h(0)\neq0$ and finite.
-The condition $h(0)\neq0$ guarantees that the grandcanonical ensemble is the unique steady state at every time, otherwise also the instantaneous ground state is a steady state.
+The size scaling of the work and heat corrections in equations \eqref{WC.irr}, \eqref{WM.irr}, and \eqref{QQ.irr} depend on the function $h(\varepsilon)$, and are explicitly computed in appendix \ref{en.corr} assuming $h(\varepsilon_p)\neq0$ (or $\gamma_p\neq0$) and finite $h(0)$.
+The condition $h(\varepsilon_p)\neq0$ guarantees that the grandcanonical ensemble is the unique steady state at every time, otherwise also the instantaneous Hamiltonian eigenstates with energy $\varepsilon_p$ such that $h(\varepsilon_p)=0$ are steady states.
 This large class of functions contains the constant function, the exponential decay, and the Lorentzian.

 The result for the corrections to the chemical work in equation \eqref{WC.irr} is

 where the first (second) term for the 1D-BEC dominates if $L_x<\mathcal{O}\big(L_y L_z^5\big)$ ($L_x>\mathcal{O}\big(L_y L_z^5\big)$).
 The other energy corrections used in the computation of \eqref{tau.max}, namely $W^{\textnormal{C}}_{k,\textnormal{irr}}-Q_{k,\textnormal{irr}}$, have different size scalings for isothermal-isochoric transformations compared to the other strokes.
 Indeed, the leading orders for all other strokes are